aniket97verma/Deep-Learning_course/Make_a_neural_network/README.md

 This is the code for [this](https://youtu.be/p69khggr1Jo) video by Siraj Raval on Youtube.
 This is a [simple](http://computing.dcu.ie/~humphrys/Notes/Neural/single.neural.html) single layer feedforward neural network (perceptron).
 We use binary digits as our inputs and expect binary digits as our outputs.
 We'll use [backpropagation](http://neuralnetworksanddeeplearning.com/chap2.html) via gradient descent to train our network and make our prediction as accurate as possible.

+##Steps to create neural network
+a. import the data.
+b. create model based on the data.
+c. choose the activation function.
+d. split the data into two parts: 1.training dataset  2.validation dataset
+e. start the training and plot the relevant curves(cost v/s iteration)
+f. import your testing dataset.
+g. predict the result by applying the trained model on the testing data.
+h. print the result and the testing accuracy.

 ##Dependencies

 None!
 Just numpy.